-From riding on elephants in the jungle, to hanging out at temples with monks, and babysitting tiger cubs, there are a ton of awesome things to do in Chiang Mai.
+From riding on elephants in the jungle, to hanging out with Buddhist monks, visiting ancient temples, and babysitting tiger cubs, there are a ton of awesome things to do in Chiang Mai.
 With so much to choose from, knowing the top 10 things to do in Chiang Mai Thailand ahead of time will really help you better plan out your time.

 Related: Suggested Itineraries For Chiang Mai.

 Top 10 Things To Do In Chiang Mai:

 About Chiang Mai’s Elephant Camps: For one of the most magical experiences on the planet, you need to spend a day with elephants in the Thai jungle near Chiang Mai.
 A visit is as educational as exciting as you will spend ample time bonding, doing health checks, feeding, and bathing the elephants.
 At the top-notch places you will spend your time working one-on-one with an elephant aided by a mahout.
 A mahout is a guy who basically dedicates their life to just one elephant, spending in upwards of 18 hours a day with them.
 Expect to get plenty of river time swimming with and washing your elephant pal.